threax/Threax.Pipelines/Threax.Provision.CheapAzure/Readme.md

 Now in Azure Devops create a new Azure Resource Manager service connection with a manual service principal.
 Use `$result.ApplicationId` as the Service Principal Id and `ConvertFrom-SecureString $result.Secret -AsPlainText` for the Service principal key.
 Tenant id and sub id come from azure.
 This should verify.

 When registering permissions on the key vaults use `$result.Id` for the guid.
 This can be set as the AzDoUser in the core config.

+## Troubleshooting
+If you have issues with the az powershell commands running you might need to update / include the libraries it can't load in the main cheapazure executable.